dungkaka/PhotoHub/API.md

                 }
             }

-            You can test 2 example above for same result
+            You can test 2 examples above for same result

             ```